 The Keele University Hardship Fund

-Any Keele student (Undergraduate, Postgraduate, Home, International, Full Time or Part Time), and who has sought all available financial assistance.
+Any Keele student (Undergraduate, Postgraduate, Home, International, Full Time or Part Time) or apprentice learner, and who has sought all available financial assistance.
 For instance, Undergraduate Students must have applied for your full student loan entitlement and have received the first instalment before applying for help from the Keele University Hardship Fund.

 In addition to completing the application form, we also require all students who apply to the Hardship Fund to complete the budgeting module in Blackbullion.